-2. How can you use ssh to find out who is logged in on a remote system?
+2. How can you use ssh to find out who is logged in on a remote system named tiger?

-Assuming you have the same username on both systems, the following command might prompt you for your password on the remote system; it displays the output of who run on host:
+Assuming you have the same username on both systems, the following command might prompt you for your password on the remote system; it displays the output of who run on tiger:

-\$ ssh host who
+\$ ssh tiger who

 4. How would you use ssh to run xterm on plum and show the display on the local system?
+Your username on plum is max.

-Assuming you have the same username on both systems and an X11 server running locally, the following command runs xterm on plum and presents the display on the local system:
+Assuming that an X11 server running locally, the following command runs xterm on plum, logging in as max, and presents the display on the local system:

-\$ ssh plum xterm
+\$ ssh -Y plum xterm

-You need to use the -Y option if trusted X11 forwarding is not enabled.
+You need the -Y option only if trusted X11 forwarding is not enabled.

-6. When you try to connect to a remote system using an OpenSSH client and you see a message warning you that the remote host identification has changed, what has happened?
+6. When you try to connect to a remote system using an OpenSSH client and OpenSSH displays a message warning you that the remote host identification has changed, what has happened?
 What should you do?

-This message indicates that the fingerprint of the remote system is not the same as the local system remembers it.
-Check with the remote system's administrator to find out if something changed.
+This message indicates that the public key of the remote system is not the same as the local system recorded it.
+Check with the remote system's administrator to find out whether something changed.
 If everything is in order, remove the remote system's key from the file specified in the error message and try logging in on the remote system again using ssh.
-You can use ssh-keygen with the -R option followed by the name of the remote system to remove both hashed and non-hashed entries.
-The system will display the first-time authentication message (page 706) again as OpenSSH verifies that you are connecting to the correct system.
+You can use ssh-keygen with the $-\mathbf{R}$ option followed by the name of the remote system to remove both hashed and non-hashed entries.
+When you log in again, the system will display the first-time authentication message (page 775) again as OpenSSH verifies that you are connecting to the correct system.

-8. Which single command could you give to log in as root on the remote system named plum, if plum has remote root logins disabled?
+8. Which single command could you give to log in as max on the remote system named plum and open a root shell (on plum)?
+Assume plum has the root account locked and remote root logins disabled.